adamsilver/maintainablecss.com-jekyll/_chapters/09-versioning.md

 description: Learn how MaintainableCSS makes it really easy to upgrade and AB test modules for rapidly evolving websites.
 ---

 Sometimes versioning modules can be helpful when the features of a website evolve over time.
-For example you may want to A/B test two versions of a module to see what performs better.
-Or the website might be going through a brand refresh.
+For example you may want to A/B test two versions of a module to see which performs better.
+Or the website might be going through a rebrand.

 When you have multiple versions of a module in your codebase, it can be tempting to again reuse the same HTML and CSS to do this. *MaintainableCSS* again dictates that you duplicate and provide a unique name to aid maintainability.